4 Action list

 After setting all thresholds and univariate parameters, initiate the differential analysis by clicking the

-RUN THE REPORT
+RUN THE REPORTbutton.

 -